burlachenkok/exploring-python3/python3-note.md

 To have the ability to launch a project you typically need to install the needed libraries.
 It is so because culture during *Python* script development lies in the huge utilization of external libraries.

-Two standard way to install libraries for Python is `pip` and `conda` package managers.
+Two standard ways to install libraries for Python are `pip` and `conda` package managers.

 The `pip` package manager is preinstalled with a Python interpreter.
 You may prefer not to use pip directly, but instead use the command for call pip directly from Python:
 ```python